 So if you want to rip protected DVD on Mac with a 1:1 ratio, read the content below to obtain the professional DVD ripper or the welcomed open resources.

 It also helps you extract audio from video, edit media files, download videos from portals, and more.
-The software is lightweight, and compatible with Mac OS X 10.10 or later, such as recently released Big Sur, Catalina, Mojave, High Sierra, etc.
+The software is lightweight, and compatible with Mac OS X 10.12 or later, such as the recently released Ventura, Monterey, Big Sur, Catalina, etc.

-Download and open the Cisdem DVD ripper, then stay at ripping interface.
+Download Cisdem DVD ripper, then launch and open it.
+Go to the ripping interface.

-Alternatively, go to the top menu bar, click on "File" > "Add DVD", and load the encrypted DVD.
+Alternatively, head to the top menu bar, click on "File" > "Add DVD", and load the encrypted DVD.

-On the interface, there is a "✓" checkbox in the upper right corner of each title.
+On the interface, there is a "✓" checkbox in the upper left corner of each title.
 If you only wish to export the main title, cancel the other "✓".

 In addition, a copy-protected DVD may offer subtitles and soundtracks in various languages.
 Cisdem DVD ripper can detect all of them.
 Just pick the language as you like.